warlord-hash/pph/README.md

 From that example, we can say that:
 * PHP tags (``<?php`` and ``?>``) are **no longer required to be written in the file**.
 PPH's transpiler will put them in for you.
-* Semicolons are no longer required, but can be optionally inputted at the end of any line.
+* Semicolons are no longer required, but can be optionally put at the end of any line.
 * Functions are now written as "fun" (although can still be written as "function")

 A few  things are ommited from that sample, such as: